 Essesntially you need – rose hips, a dehydrator, and then a coffee grinder to make it into powder for you.

 Go foraging for rose hips.
 They are everywhere in the fall, but do make sure that you pick them in a place where you are allowed to pick them, and in a spot that is not next to a heavy traffic road.
+The heavy traffic would leave not wanted toxins on the rose hips, and we don’t want that.

 Bring the rose hips home and give them a good rinse.